MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_getenumproperty_290997260.md

 A reference to the _Enum_ property to get the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum.

 ## -returns
-Uint value of the specified property which can be cast to the desired _Enum_ type
+_UInt32_ value of the specified property which can be cast to the desired _Enum_ type.

 ## -see-also
 [XamlDirect.SetEnumProperty](xamldirect_setenumproperty_513247420.md)